francois-le-ko4la/python-config-file/README.md

 ```

 ```
-This Class provides a dict from a JSON File.
+This Class provides a dict from a JSON File or YAML file.
 You can use it to avoid a lot of CONST in your scripts.

 Use: